yewsg/yews/README.rst

 Installation
 ============

-First install `PyTorch <https://github.com/pytorch/pytorch>`_ using the offical guide: https://pytorch.org/get-started/locally/ .
+It is recommened to first install `PyTorch <https://github.com/pytorch/pytorch>`_ using the offical guide: https://pytorch.org/get-started/locally/ .
 Then, install `Yews <https://github.com/lijunzh/yews>`_ via one of the following approaches:

 conda: